MarineBioAcousticsRC/DetEdit/README.md

 |3|   `MSP`  | Matrix of detection spectra               |
 |4|   `MSN`  | Matrix of waveforms                       |

-Provide `*_TPWS.mat` file with these matrices is required:
+Provide `*_TPWS.mat` files is required, so user can:
-- user creates matrices manually
+- create matrices manually
-- if user has start times of detected acoustic signals, can create the `*_TPWS.mat` file as follows:
+- if it has start times of detected acoustic signals, can create the `*_TPWS.mat` file as follows:

   ```bash
   > edit make_TPWS
   ```
   In editor window, modify input/output locations and detection parameters to run script.
-- if user has no detections, a generic detector can be applied,
+- if it does not have detections, a generic detector can be applied,
 	- for use with XWAV files:
 	  ```bash
           > Edetect